humburg/quant-getting-started/README.md

 # Getting started with quantitative research

-This series of short workshops is aimed qualitative researchers that have an interest in qualitative research but may not be quite sure where to start.
+This series of short workshops is aimed at qualitative researchers that have an interest in qualitative research but may not be quite sure where to start.

 The content is currently targeted at Education researchers but can be adapted